R3Conclave/conclave-core-sdk/docs/docs/enclave-configuration.md

 !!! tip
 As with `maxHeapSize` and `maxStackSize`, the size is specified in bytes but you can put a `k`, `m` or `g` after the value to specify it in kilobytes, megabytes or gigabytes respectively.

+### enablePersistentMap & maxPersistentMapSize
+_Defaults:_ `false` and `16m` respectively.

+The persistent map is a persistent, encrypted key-value store that his hardened against rewind attacks.
+Enabling the persistent map has potential performance implications, which is why it is disabled by default.
+For more information regarding the persistent map, see [here](persistence.md).

 ### supportLanguages
 _Default:_ `""`